 Real Estate CEFs can make sense for certain investors seeking high income, active management, and are willing to pay a higher expense premium for it (the expenses are already factored into the stated distribution/yield).

-I am usually buying the CEFs at discount to NAV (net asset value).
-To verify if the current price is discounted, I use the Morningstar.com web site (see the snap picture).
+I am usually buying the CEFs at a discount to NAV (net asset value).
+To verify if the current price is discounted, I use the Morningstar.com website (see the snap picture).

 You may write your comments below.

-If you are not the club member, simply fill out a short form below for a free membership.
+If you are not a club member, simply fill out a short form below for a free membership.
 You will get notified about a new article.